Back to Home Page

 In the meantime, local newspapers were seemingly preoccupied with the growth and prosperity of their town, embracing whole-heartedly the new railways and their world-class smelter, filling column after column with superlative production statistics.
 The terms "atmospheric pollution" and "smog" certainly played no part in local conversation.
 In hindsight, of course, we now know that the excesses of industrialization and concerns for the environment were not much of an issue throughout the whole Pacific North West, or elsewhere, until at least the 1960s.

-There was one notable exception with the appearance of a newspaper story (or opinion) in 1898 about the toxic environmental effects of the old Northport Le Roi Smelter in Washington State.
-Though south of the border, it was a significant participant in the industrialization of the Boundary district.
+There was at least one notable exception with the appearance of a newspaper story (or opinion) in 1898 about the toxic environmental effects of the old Northport Le Roi Smelter in Washington State.
+Not far south of the Canadian border, it was a significant participant in the industrialization of the Boundary district.
 Spokane writer, John Fahey, draws our attention to the "mixed blessings" of this smelter in his book, Inland Empire: D.C.
 Corbin and Spokane, with the following comments:

 "Most of the American-controlled mines of Rossland shipped [their ores] to Northport, where the [smelting] industry was to prove a mixed blessing: when it ran steadily, as it would for some months, the smelter provided a stable payroll, but in August, 1898, Northport News editor Billy Hughes wrote, 'The smelter fumes are getting in their deadly work on Mr. Walters' orchard ... it now looks as if his entire orchard will be ruined.'
 Walters with several others had hoped to establish a fruit-growing district centered at Northport and had been planting [trees] toward this end since 1892."